Skip to content

 5. Sporadic Equipment Downtime

 Planned maintenance can be written into the production schedule whereas unplanned repairs can happen anytime.
-Also, there is the uncertainty around the length of delay due to the unplanned repair.
+Also, there is the uncertainty around the length of the delay due to the unplanned repair.
 Equipment that often/sporadically breaks down reduces the trust between maintenance and production.

 6. Inefficient Use of Resources